varnish/Varnish-Book/varnish_book.rst

    - Varnish Cache or Varnish Cache Plus 4.0 or later
    - Apache/2.4 or later
    - HTTPie 0.8.0 or later
+   - curl - command line tool for transferring data with URL syntax

    .. formats